microsoft/code-with-engineering-playbook/docs/documentation/recipes/using-docfx-and-tools.md

 > If you want a really quick start using Azure DevOps and Azure App Service without reading the what and how, follow these steps:
 >
 > 1. **Azure DevOps:** If you don't have it yet, create a project in Azure DevOps and [create a Service Connection to your Azure environment](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/connect-to-azure?view=azure-devops).
 Clone the repository.
-> 2. **Quick Start folder:** Copy the contents of the DocFxQuickStart folder to the root of the repository
+> 2. **Quick Start folder:** Copy the contents of the DocFxQuickStart folder to the root of the repository.
+Also retrieve the src/DocLinkChecker and src/TocDocFxCreation folders from the repo at <https://github.com/Ellerbach/docfx-companion-tools>.
 > 3. **Azure:** Create a resource group in your Azure environment where the documentation website resources should be created.
 > 4. **Create Azure resources:** Fill in the default values in *infrastructure/variables.tf* and run the commands from [Step 3 - Deploy Azure resources from your local machine](deploy-docfx-azure-website.md#3-Running-the-commands-locally) to create the Azure Resources.
 > 5. **Pipeline:** Fill in the variables in *.pipelines/documentation.yml*, commit the changes and push the contents of the repository to your branch (possibly through a PR).